zentrocdot/Bash/DOCUMENTS/Abbreviations_and_acronyms.md

 ## Abbreviations and Acronyms

 <p align="justify">For documentation purposes, subsequently there is table with abbreviations and acronyms related to Linux and Bash.
+I will update this page from time to time.
 This list does not claim to be exhaustive<sup>[1,2]</sup>.</p>

 | Abbreviation or Acronym | Description                                        |
 | ----------------------- | -------------------------------------------------- |